-If you’re trying to save money on groceries, keeping your kitchen stocked is a smart way to do it.
+If you’re trying to save money on groceries, keeping your kitchen stocked with traditional staples is a smart way to do it.

 With cupboards full of the ‘essentials’ you’re less likely to spend unnecessary on things you think you need for dinner.